-ALLOCATION OF INDIRECT COSTS 9202
+ALLOCATION OF COSTS – INDIRECT COST RATE 9213.1

-(New 03/10)
+DETERMINATION METHODOLOGY

+(Revised and renumbered from 9202 xx/2021)

-Cost allocation is the assignment of indirect costs to one or more programs according to a formula.
-Indirect costs are assigned to the programs they benefit according to the methodology that represents a reasonable and equitable distribution.
+Indirect (overhead) costs are incurred for services or activities that benefit one or more programs.
+Cost allocation is the assignment of indirect (overhead) costs to one or more programs according to a formula.
+Indirect costs are assigned to the programs they benefit according to a methodology that represents a reasonable and equitable distribution.

 The following should be considered when developing a cost allocation process:

-Timeliness—The cost allocation process must produce program cost data on a timely basis.
+Timeliness—the cost allocation process must produce program cost data on a timely basis.

-Consistency—The cost identification and distribution methods selected must be applied consistently throughout the accounting period.
+Consistency—the cost identification and distribution methods selected must be applied consistently throughout the accounting period.

-Accuracy—The information provided shall be as accurate as possible.
+Accuracy—the information provided shall be as accurate as possible.

-Audit Ability—Program costs must be fully auditable; i.e., working papers or system documentation must be retained showing program cost identification, accumulation, and distribution methods.
+Auditability—program costs must be fully auditable; e.g., working papers, reports, or system documentation must be retained showing program cost identification, accumulation, and distribution methods.

 There are many ways to distribute indirect costs.
-Some departments may use one method for a specific type of cost, while others may use another method for the same type of cost.
-9202 Illustration displays three of the most common methods of distributing indirect costs.
+Some agencies/departments may use one method for a specific type of cost, while others may use another method for the same type of cost.
+Below are three of the most common methods of distributing indirect costs.